JuviHerman/design_capital_gains_page/README.md

 # design_capital_gains_page

+This code is currently designed for the use of Israeli accountants only by choise.
+I am working on a code that would fit internationally.

 For accountants using the website Bitcoin.tax : the website provides a set capital gain results. ( profit/loss) These results needs to be assembled to an official form, each accountant would reflect his own regulatury requirments in its presentation and forward it with all tax files handed over to the authorities on the behalf of his clients.